 NEW HAMPSHIRE TREATMENT COURT CONFERENCE

-THANK YOU CONFERENCE PARTICIPANTS, PRESENTERS, SPONSORS, AND EXHIBITORS FOR A SUCCESSFUL EVENT!
+THANK YOU CONFERENCE PARTICIPANTS, PRESENTERS, SPONSORS, AND EXHIBITORS FOR A SUCCESSFUL EVENT IN 2022!

 WE LOOK FORWARD TO SEEING YOU IN 2023!

-Join us for two-days of educational sessions that will inspire, provoke, and precipitate discussion about issues facing NH’s treatment courts and the people they serve.
+The event features two-days of educational sessions that inspire, provoke, and precipitate discussion about issues facing NH’s treatment courts and the people they serve.

 – Face to face networking opportunities